 Being new to Canada, one of the first things you will want to do when you arrive in the country is begin your job search.
 It can take some time before you get a call for an interview.
 But you can use this time to learn how to prepare for a job interview in Canada.
 Plus, this time will allow you to become familiar with how job interviews work in Canada and how they differ from your home country.

 Getting a job interview is exciting.
-It’s an opportunity for you to really get your life rolling in Canada.
+It’s an opportunity for you to get your life rolling in Canada.
 But before you think too far ahead, you need to prepare for a successful interview that leads to a job offer.

 Understand the Job Interview Process